What is NAMI Smarts for Advocacy?

 - Ample parking

-- Safe, welcoming
+- Safe and welcoming area

-- Allows outside food to be delivered
+- Outside food is allowed to be delivered

-- Purchase/obtain supplies for the training
+- Purchase/obtain supplies for the training:

 - Pencils, pens